How to use OpenCV in Python

 Basic image operations

-Once you have an image loaded as an array, you can easily resize it with cv2.resize(), convert its color space with cv2.cvtColor(), and draw shapes.
+Once you have an image array, you can easily modify it by resizing with cv2.resize(), converting colors with cv2.cvtColor(), or drawing new elements.

 Resizing images with cv2.resize()